MartinsOnuoha/1loc-lib/README.md

 ## Explore a list of possible One-liners

-You can either visit the original 1loc website [here](https://1loc.dev/) or use the documentation that shows the function names used by the library. [here](https://1loc.dev/)
+You can either visit the original 1loc website [here](https://1loc.dev/) or use the documentation below that shows the function names uand their usage. [here](https://1loc.dev/)

+## One Liners

+Here's a collection of function definitions and what they do.